-- The Town and Credit Valley Conservation Authority (CVCA) should work together to identify potential locations for additional pedestrian connections between the Hamlet, parks and existing trails. - Where potential connections are located on public lands, plan and prioritize these connections in capital budgets. - Where these potential connections are located on private lands, the Town and CVCA should work with developers and property owners to encourage and enable connections when new development applications are considered. - Encourage commemoration plaques in places that are accessible to the general public which acknowledge and celebrate the Credit River's impact on the origins and development of Glen Williams. - Opportunities for new and improved public gathering places are encouraged including small gathering areas within new development areas as part of the streetscape/public realm or SWM infrastructure.
+- The Town and Credit Valley Conservation Authority (CVCA) should work together to identify potential locations for additional pedestrian connections between the Hamlet, parks and existing trails. - Where potential connections are located on public lands, plan and prioritize these connections in capital budgets. - Where these potential connections are located on private lands, the Town and CVCA should work with developers and property owners to encourage and enable connections when new development applications are considered. - Encourage new buildings to address the river and to provide controlled public access (i.e. restaurants, café patios etc.) to the Credit River when new development applications abutting the River are proposed.

+- Encourage commemoration plaques that acknowledge and celebrate the Credit River's impact on the origins and development of Glen Williams. - Opportunities for new and improved public gathering places are encouraged.